Skip to main content

 👃Nose: Heavy, lots of oak, ample sweetness, intermittent wafts of vanilla.
 Sniffs appropriate to its proof.

 😜Palate: Though it's stronger I actually find it drinks less sweet than the standard bottle, oak and cherry wood flavors with warm vanilla, limited but some caramel as it sits on the tongue.
 Finish is peppery and tingles a little with the tiniest amount of burn.
+Look for maraschino cherry, amaretto cream, and sponge cake.

 🔍 Comparison: This bottle came from batch 23-05 (assuming May of 2023).
 I have also had a batch from 2022 (not sure the exact release).
 If I had to wager, I would say this one was likely a little younger as there was a bit more astringency and heat on the nose and finish.
 Altogether still both excellent bottles.
-I rated that bottle a 7.5/10 at the time.
+I rated that bottle an 8/10 at the time.

 💵Would buy again?
-Absolutely, permanently on my shelf
+Absolutely, permanently on my shelf.
+As time passes, I grow to appreciate Maker's Cask Strength even more.

 ⚖️Rating Scale: